The Power of Two in Token Systems: Two agents

 \begin{proposition} For $d \geq 2$, the token system with $2$ agents is stable if and only if $q_1^d < p_1$, $q_2^d < p_2$.
 In this case, let $\pi$ be the the steady-state distribution of the Markov chain $(s^t:t\geq0)$.
 Then for all $M \in \mathbb{Z}_{+}$, we have

 for $i=1,2$.
 Moreover, the expected time between two successive occurrences of the initial state $(0,0)$ is given by $ 1 + \dfrac{p_2 q_1}{p_1 -q_1^d} + \dfrac{p_1 q_2}{p_2-q_2^d}.$

 \end{proposition} The proof is straightforward and given in Appendix \ref{appendix:section3}.\footnote{We note that similar results hold even with less amount of service availability in the following sense.
 Suppose that at each time period, at most $2$ agents are available to provide service with probability $0<\beta<1$, and only one agent is available to provide service with probability $1-\beta$, independently.
-The analysis of this system is very similar and given in Appendix \ref{appendix:section3}.} One implication of Proposition \ref{twoagentsthm} is that the probability of owning or owing a large number of tokens decays exponentially as $f(M) \approx a^M$, where the constant $a \in (0,1)$ can be found following Remark \ref{constantaremark} in Appendix \ref{appendix:section3}.
+The analysis of this system is very similar and given in Appendix \ref{appendix:section3}.
+This suggests that even with having a weaker power of tie-breaking, two agents can still trade favors while keeping the token system stable.} One implication of Proposition \ref{twoagentsthm} is that the probability of owning or owing a large number of tokens decays exponentially, i.e., $f(M) = O(a^M)$, where the constant $a \in (0,1)$ can be found following Remark \ref{constantaremark} in Appendix \ref{appendix:section3}.

 Proposition \ref{twoagentsthm} identifies the level of asymmetry that can be tolerated between service request and service provision (within and across agents) rates.
 Moving forward, we focus on the symmetric case.
 Note that for symmetric agents and $d\geq 2$, Proposition~\ref{twoagentsthm} implies that the system is stable.
 When furthermore $d=2$, we get that